dkrivoruchko/ScreenStream/README.md

 ## Description

 ScreenStream offers two work modes: **Global mode** (in Google Play Store version only) and **Local mode**.
 Both modes aim to stream the Android device screen but function differently.
 They are independent of each other, with unique functionalities, restrictions, and customization options.

+In both modes the number of clients is not directly limited, but it's important to keep in mind that each client consumes CPU resources and bandwidth for data transmission.

 The application uses Android [MediaProjection](https://developer.android.com/reference/android/media/projection/MediaProjection) feature and requires Android 6.0 or higher.

 Important Warnings:

-- **High Traffic on Mobile Networks: Be cautious when streaming via mobile 3G/4G/5G/LTE networks, as it may result in excessive data usage**.
+- **High Traffic on Mobile Networks**: Use caution when streaming via mobile 3G/4G/5G/LTE networks to avoid excessive data usage.

-- **Delay in Streaming**: This app is not a real-time streaming solution.
-Expect a delay of at least 0.5-1 second or more on slow devices, poor internet or network connection, or when the device is under heavy CPU load due to other applications.
+- **Delay in Streaming**: Expect a delay of at least 0.5-1 second or more in certain conditions: slow device, poor internet or network connection, or when the device is under heavy CPU load due to other applications.

-- **Video Streaming Limitation**: The app is not designed for streaming video, particularly HD video.
+- **Video Streaming Limitation**: ScreenStream is not designed for streaming video, particularly HD video.
 While it will function, the stream quality may not meet your expectations.

 ### Global mode (WebRTC) / in Google Play version only /